Search This Blog

 photo courtesy of Holly Elmore Images

-On the Land Tours, a bus transported attendees east to Nathan Benderson Park (NBP) followed by lunch at University Town Center mall and then to The Celery Fields for the final session of the busy day.
+On the Land Tours, a bus transported attendees east to Nathan Benderson Park (NBP) followed by lunch at University Town Center mall and then to TCF for the final session of the busy day.
 John ensured the bus took interesting routes where he shared intriguing historical anecdotes from his personal local upbringing and in-depth research over the years.

 On the return trip to downtown Sarasota, John bestowed local treasures upon the attendees, some from his personal collections.

-While at the NBP Finish Tower, attendees were treated to three presentations that showcased the economic benefits of land optimization.
+While at the NBP Finish Tower, attendees were treated to three presentations that showcased the economic benefits of land optimization with a focus on Sports Tourism.

 Erin Duggan: Strategic Destination Marketing and Economic Impact